hareeshmlops/Acontext/src/client/acontext-ts/README.md

-# acontext client for TypeScript
+# Acontext client for TypeScript

 TypeScript SDK for interacting with the Acontext REST API.